tobyweston/tempus-fugit-site/source/_posts/2012-05-20-testing-concurrent-code.markdown

 categories: [Testing, Concurrency]
 ---

+Testing concurrency can be hard.
+When you fire up threads from within a test, it's difficult not to introduce concurrency bugs in the test code and be sure you're actually exercising the code with the intended interleaving.
+There must be a better way...

 ## Separate the Concurrency Policy from Behaviour

-Testing stuff concurrently is hard.
 [GOOS](http://www.growing-object-oriented-software.com/) amongst other people recommend separating the concurrency policy from the parts of the system that are doing the work.
 So, for example, if you have some form of "executor" which is responsible for farming work out concurrently and behaviour defined separately, you can test each independently and just verify that they collaborate to achieve "worker" behaviour concurrently.
 Make sense?

 <!-- more -->